philipce/nifty/Documents/Benchmarks.md

 These benchmarks are not inteded to be rigorous; rather, the intent is to simply provide a *rough* estimate of how Nifty performs relative to other packages.

+*Note: We believe in avoiding premature optimization--Nifty is new and we're just trying to get things implemented.
+As Nifty matures, we fully expect to see significant performance improvements in some areas.*

 ##### Descriptions

 1. Linear Algebra Operations